irishdan/JsSettingsBundle/README.md

     object_name: 'Drupal'
     defaults:
         local: "%locale%"
+        page_data:
+            site: 'www.example.com'
 ```

 object_name: By default the Javascript object it Called 'Symfony.settings'.
-You can change the use 'Drupal.settings', by usingthe configuration above
+You can change the use 'Drupal.settings', by using the configuration above.

-Default values can be added to the object by passingin key values pairs to the defaults like above.
+defaults: Default values are added to the javascript object by default and are always available.

 4: Usage
 ---------------------------